 If you are a foreign national who has been placed in immigration detention by ICE, you will be housed at a detention facility unless and until you get bond.
-(Read more here about the bond process, which is how a foreign national can be released from detention.)
 These facilities are often located in the same complex with jails or prisons, which may be privately operated or operated by the state or federal government.
 Sometimes an immigration court and an asylum office will be located in the same building as the detention facility.

 Living in a Detention Center

 A foreign national may be forced to give up many personal belongings when they enter detention, and they will be required to take a certain bed.
 The bed is usually in a large room with other foreign nationals who have been detained, so there is little privacy and limited freedom of movement.
 A foreign national may be required to wear a jumpsuit, and officers will monitor them as though they were in prison.
 The officers will refer to each foreign national by their alien registration number or possibly their bed number.
 They will conduct roll calls (or “counts”) at various times throughout the day to make sure that all of the detainees are present.
 While the authorities will provide food, a detainee might be forced to miss a meal if they meet with a visitor or an attorney during a scheduled meal time.

 You will have little recourse for complaining about the unkind or unresponsive treatment of guards at detention centers.
 If you have suffered from serious misconduct, such as sexual abuse, assault, or deprivation of food and water, you should record the incidents that happened to you and bring them to the attention of your attorney.
 Certain charitable organizations will send representatives to immigration detention facilities, and they can help you find an attorney if you do not have an attorney already.

 Contact With the Outside World